 Since 2017 three separate studies focusing on coal, oil, and natural gas have been designed to support the Expert Group on Clean Fossil Energy (EGCFE) in broadening its perspective.
-The reports review supply, demand, trade, and price developments over the past ten years and projected developments over the next five years.
+This year a fourth report focusing on hydrogen was added to the series.
+The reports review supply, demand, trade, and price developments over the past 10-20 years and projected developments over the next 5-7 years.